Hneumont/chai/readme.md

 ### Question 2: Atomic Operations:

--In MongoDBManager, we use the $push operater in append_message().
+- In MongoDBManager, we use the $push operater in append_message().
 Research what "atomic operations" means in the context of databases.
 Why is this important for a chat application where multiple messages might be added rapidly?
   - Atomic Operations in databases mean that operations are completed either all at once or not completed at all;
   When dealing with multiple rapidly adding messages, this is important as you want to be able to see all messages both from the chat bot and from the user.